satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 In our blog management system, the **USER** role allows you to view published articles and interact with comments. **AUTHOR** inherits the `USER` rights and can additionally create and edit your articles by submitting them for review. **EDITOR** inherits the rights of `AUTHOR` and can publish, unpublish and edit only his/her articles, as well as moderate comments and assign tasks to authors.
 The **ADMIN** has full access to all aspects of the system, including user management, site customization, and content removal.

 Often (including in our example) a **wildcard** is allowed in the permissions to mean **ALL**.
-For example, let's imagine we have the permissions:
+For example, we have the permissions:

 - `article.delete.own` - Gives the right to delete your own articles.
 - `article.delete.userid` - The right to delete a user with ID `userid`.

 And now we want to give `EDITOR` the right to delete all articles.
-In this case, we write to him:
+In this case, we write:

 - `article.delete.*` - Here `*` is a wildcard.